stepanzubkov/florgon-gatey-plasmoid/README.md

 Find bug or have interesting idea?
 Contribute this project!
 Issues and PRs are welcome.

+For developers there are two shell scripts:

+1. `build.sh` - Builds widget into plasma's widgets directory (`~/.local/share/plasma/plasmoids/`) and runs widget in *plasmoid viewer*

+2. `build_and_restart.sh` - Executes `build.sh` script and restarting plasmashell

+If you do not understand how to test this widget or how to register in Florgon Gatey, contact me in [telegram](https://t.me/@stepanzubkov)

 [![Stargazers repo roster for @Stepan-Zubkov/florgon-gatey-plasmoid](https://reporoster.com/stars/Stepan-Zubkov/florgon-gatey-plasmoid)](https://github.com/Stepan-Zubkov/florgon-gatey-plasmoid/stargazers)

 [![Forkers repo roster for @Stepan-Zubkov/florgon-gatey-plasmoid](https://reporoster.com/forks/Stepan-Zubkov/florgon-gatey-plasmoid)](https://github.com/Stepan-Zubkov/florgon-gatey-plasmoid/network/members)